matteobarbieri/qol/README.md

 yet readable shell prompt, installing anaconda and creating standard environments and so on.

-But hey!
-How do I clone a repository if the
+"But hey!
+How do I clone a repository if the system is brand new and I don't even have `git` installed?" - _Everyone, panicking_.

 Don't panic, I got you covered: use the following code snippet to just install git and clone this repo.
 Come on, it's just **one** line, I'm pretty sure you